raballew/kne-on-ocp/README.md

 > If you check the output you will realize that BGP does not seem to work
 > properly, as on each virtual instance shows that `2 neighbors are in Connect
 > state`.
-This was done on purpose to and will be fixed later on.
+This was done on purpose and will be fixed in one of the next steps.

-You can also access each node by using their external or cluster IP address.
+You can also access each virtual instance by using their external or cluster IP address.
 Additionally you could use the Kubernetes DNS service to access each service via its DNS A record (`<svc>.<namespace>.svc.cluster.local`).:

 ```bash
 oc get services -n $namespace